Tuesday, May 14, 2013

 airimg -o apple-tv.example.com /path/to/*.jpg

-An additional switch can be added to display pictures for particular lengths of time.
+An additional command line switch can be added to display pictures for particular lengths of time.

 The expected behavior when displaying many pictures in a slide show is to show one picture after another without interruption, but I have seen situations where displaying many pictures in a slide show will show the picture, go back to the last thing displayed on the Apple TV, display the next picture, and rinse and repeat.
 I have not been able to figure out why this behavior happens and other times does not.